Drake University School of Education Statement of Governance

 2. The course(s) must be directly related to the student’s current Drake graduate program

 Graduate credits completed up to five years prior to admission will be considered for full credit transfer whereas graduate credits completed from five to ten years prior to admission will be considered for half credit transfer.
 Students may transfer up to one third of a Drake masters or specialist degree program (ex: up to 12 credits for a 36 credit master’s degree) providing the credits meet the aforementioned criteria.
-Credits from any prior graduate program cannot be applied to Drake doctoral degrees.

 Any waiver must be requested by an advisor of a specific program and approved by the Associate Dean.